 What is our study?

 This study will use a discrete choice experiment (DCE) to investigate public preferences for lockdown measures.
-This HERU Explains video explains what are DCEs.
+This HERU Explains video explains what DCEs are.

 We will ask 4,000 people across the four home nations of the UK to answer this DCE.
 We will use the results to work out how different people view different lockdown measures and their impacts on their life.